‘RHOC’ Star Vicki Gunvalson’s Son-In-Law Ryan Culberson Shades Her On Instagram During ‘Dirty John’

 Vicki Gunvalson’s past relationship with Brooks Ayers has been compared to the storyline of one of Bravo TV’s new shows, Dirty John.

-As the Real Housewives of Orange County cast member continues to feud on Instagram with her co-star and former friend, Kelly Dodd, she may also be at odds with her son-in-law once again after he threw shade her way during the recent premiere of Dirty John.
+As the Real Housewives of Orange County cast member continues to feud on Instagram with her co-star and former friend, Kelly Dodd, she may also be at odds with her son-in-law for a second time.
+Her son-in-law threw shade her way during the recent premiere of Dirty John.

-Following a feud with Ryan Culberson months ago, in which he accused Gunvalson of ignoring many calls from her grandsons, Culberson, the husband of Briana DeJesus, called out Gunvalson on Instagram for her years-long romance with Ayers.
+Following a feud with Ryan Culberson months ago — in which he accused Gunvalson of ignoring many calls from her grandsons — Culberson, the husband of Briana DeJesus, called out Gunvalson on Instagram for her years-long romance with Ayers.

 “Watching a show that hits a little too close to home #dirtyjohn, right @vickigunvalson?”
 Culberson asked, according to a report shared by All About the Real Housewives on November 27.